aws-samples/eks-multi-cluster-gitops/initial-setup/doc/repos/AWSCodeCommit.md

 ## Create and prepare the Git repositories
 ### Create Git SSH keys
-1. Create a new IAM user that will be used to interact with the CodeCommit repos from the Cloud9 environment and from the EKS clusters by Flux source controller.
-While the same IAM user is used for all the repositories in these instructions, but the structure supports using different users for different repos.
+1. Create a new IAM user that will be used to interact with the CodeCommit repos from the Cloud9 environment, and from the EKS clusters by the Flux source controller.
+While the same IAM user is used for all the repositories in these instructions, the structure supports using different users for different repos.

 ```bash